quanghuy0497/Transformers4Vision/README.md

 	- More techniques with correspondence complexity can be read in [here](https://github.com/Separius/awesome-fast-attention)

 ## **Classification Transformer**
 This section introduces trasformer-based models for image classification and its sub-tasks (image pairing or multi-label classification).
-Of course, the paper reviewed list will be updated regularly.
+Of course, the paper reviewed list will be updated frequently.

 ### Instance-level Image Retrieval using Reranking Transformers
 + **Paper**: https://arxiv.org/pdf/2103.12236.pdf